Browse approved programs, read student evaluations, and learn about petitioning

 - Submit your petition by the appropriate deadline: April 1st (fall or full year) and October 1st (spring).
 Unfortunately, late petitions are not accepted.

-- The faculty Committee on International Education reviews your petition and supporting documents.
-Your petition, letter of support and other relevant information will be brought to the Committee on International Education.
+- The faculty Committee on Global Education reviews your petition and supporting documents.
+Your petition, letter of support and other relevant information will be brought to the Committee on Global Education.
 Once a decision has been made, you will be notified via email.

 - Apply to (at least) one program on the approved list.
 Petitions are approved on a student-by-student basis and, should yours not be approved, you will want a back up option.